aiplanethub/getting-started-with-deep-learning/module-5-understanding-convolutional-neural-networks-cnns-applied-problem-solving-on-the-real-world-dataset/270-Learning Unit - Some Other Popular Neural Networks.md

 * Gradient vanishing problems
 * Exploding gradient problems
 * Training an RNN is a comparatively difficult task.
-* It cannot process very long sequences if using tanh or relu as an activation function.
+* It cannot process very long sequences using tanh or relu as an activation function.

 ## Long Short-Term Memory (LSTM)
-* Long Short-Term Memory (LSTM) networks are a modified version of recurrent neural networks(RNNs), which makes it easier to remember past data in memory.
+* Long Short-Term Memory (LSTM) networks are a modified version of recurrent neural networks(RNNs) that make it easier to remember past data in memory.
 * The vanishing gradient problem of RNN is resolved here.
 * Warning: The below image might look too complex at the moment.
-There’s nothing to fear, you’ll learn this in the next bootcamp.
+There's nothing to fear; you'll learn this in the next bootcamp.